The user interface (UI) project is a semester long team project designing and implementing an web application.

 Team Meeting Documents

-For team meetings to effective, two meeting documents should be written and posted and the team websites.
+For team meetings to effective, meeting documents, including agenda and minutes, should be written and posted on the team websites.

 The meeting agenda is short documented written before the meeting listing the topics that will be discussed and decided during the team meetings.
 This documents allows all team members to prepare for the meeting.
 It should emailed via the team email list before the meeting.
 Post the meeting agenda on the website as an historical record of the purpose of the meeting.